jadecobra/python_tdd_exercises/source/functions/index.rst

   the terminal_ shows a summary of the changes then goes back to the command line.

 I sometimes use the :ref:`Identity Function<test_identity_function>` when I am testing, to see if my test is connected to what I am testing.
-If I can send something and get it back, I can start making changes to see how it affects the output.
+If I can send something (input) and get it back, I can start making changes to see how it affects the output.

-:ref:`The Identity Function returns its input as output<test_identity_function>`
+:ref:`The Identity Function returns its input as output.<test_identity_function>`

 So far, the :ref:`functions<what is a function?>` take no input or one input, the next tests use functions_ that take more than one input.